furkanbabadag1/CS-210-PROJ/README.md

 This dataset will allow me to analyze the relationship between weather conditions (rainy vs. non-rainy days etc.) and my working patterns during the summer.

-## Plan

-### Week 1-2: Data Collection and Exploration
-- Extract data from Paylocity.
-- Gather historical weather data for the relevant period.
-- Explore the datasets to understand their structure and clean them for analysis.

-### Week 3-4: Data Analysis and Visualization
-- Analyze the correlation between work hours and weather conditions.
-- Visualize the data using charts and graphs to clearly present findings.

-### Last Week: Finalization
-- Compile the results into a final report.
-- Refine and document the codebase.

----

 ## Project Idea